Mumbai: Sports

 Cricket is more popular than any other sport in Mumbai.
 It is home to the Board of Control for Cricket in India (BCCI) and Indian Premier League (IPL).
 Mumbai's first-class team Mumbai cricket team has won 41 Ranji Trophy titles, the most by any team.
 The city based Mumbai Indians compete in the Indian Premier League.
-Mumbai has two international cricket grounds, the Wankhede Stadium and the Brabourne Stadium.
+Mumbai has two international cricket stadiums, the Wankhede Stadium and the Brabourne Stadium.
 The first cricket test match in India was played in Mumbai at the Bombay Gymkhana.
 The biggest cricketing event to be staged in the city so far is the final of the 2011 ICC Cricket World Cup which was played at the Wankhede Stadium.
 Mumbai and London are the only two cities to have hosted both a World Cup final and the final of an ICC Champions Trophy which was played at the Brabourne Stadium in 2006.

 Football is another popular sport in the city, with the FIFA World Cup and the English Premier League being followed widely.
-The Mumbai City FC of Indian Super League plays their home matches at the Mumbai Football Arena.
-While the I-League club Kenkre FC uses the Cooperage Ground as home ground.
+The Mumbai City FC of Indian Super League (ISL) play their home matches at the Mumbai Football Arena.
+While the I-League 2 club Mumbai Kenkre FC uses the Cooperage Ground as home ground.
 When the Elite Football League of India was introduced in August 2011, Mumbai was noted as one of eight cities to be awarded a team for the inaugural season.

 Mumbai's first professional American football franchise, the Mumbai Gladiators, played its first season, in Pune, in late 2012.

-In Hockey, Mumbai is home to the Mumbai Marines and Mumbai Magicians in the World Series Hockey and Hockey India League respectively.
+In field hockey, Mumbai is home to the Mumbai Marines and Mumbai Magicians in the World Series Hockey and Hockey India League respectively.
 Matches in the city are played at the Mahindra Hockey Stadium.